JonasDju/DLDS-Unofficial/README.md

 The first player in a team to complete an advancement is also given a reward, which differs for each advancement.
 The type of reward is determined by the difficulty of the advancement.
 You can learn more about DLDS [here](https://www.pietsmiet.live) (in german).

 ## Features
-The plugin currently contains all of the core mechanics of the event:
+The plugin currently contains all the core mechanics of the event:
 - Automatic tracking of advancements and points
 - Automatic rewarding of the first team member who gains an advancement
 - Playing alone or with any number of friends (the point cap adjusts automatically)